Julio Reyes (artist): Painting style

 The human capacity to love, dream, and preserve is the source of inspiration in Reyes's art.
 His works focus on intimate dramas, revealing brief moments of unnoticed grandeur that are often missed in the hustle of modern existence and tender souls grappling with the pressures of life.

-One appealing and powerful feature is Reyes' subtle use of color in predominantly monochromatic artworks.
-He stays away from drastic color mixes, which is partially due to his color blindness.
+Reyes uses specific colors within predominantly monochromatic artworks.
+He avoids varied color mixtures, a technique attributed to his color blindness.